On This Page

 You’re more likely to stick to what works for you and what you like best.
 Motivation and long-term commitment will increase your chances of staying in treatment long enough to recover and will reduce the risk of symptom relapse.

-It's also fine to change your mind: what worked for you once may no longer work for you.
+It's also fine to change your mind: What worked for you once may no longer work for you.

 Related Posts